 A possible scenario where this can be a useful approach is an application where some threads guarantee deterministic responses of the system, while other threads perform data processing in the background.
-The subset of threads in charge of deterministic responses could be isolated to one CPU and rate-monotonic scheduling could be used for them.
+The subset of threads in charge of deterministic responses could be isolated to a single CPU and ratemonotonic scheduling could be used for them.